BITS Pilani at SemEval-2026 Task 9: Structured Supervised Fine-Tuning with DPO Refinement for Polarization Detection: Experiments

 \subsubsection{Stage 2: Preference-based refinement with DPO}

 We apply DPO to refine the SFT model by learning from preference pairs that distinguish higher-quality reasoning and correct labels from weaker or incorrect outputs.
-We specifically try to address SFT’s limitations in reducing false negatives.
+We specifically try to address SFT’s tendency to produce false negatives.

-Compared to other RLHF techniques such as GRPO, DPO is simpler to implement, more stable, and computationally lightweight \cite{rafailov2024directpreferenceoptimizationlanguage}.
+DPO optimizes the model to prefer chosen responses over rejected ones via a contrastive loss, implicitly learning a reward signal without requiring a separate reward model \cite{rafailov2024directpreferenceoptimizationlanguage}.
+Compared to other RLHF techniques such as GRPO \cite{shao2024deepseekmath}, DPO is simpler to implement, more stable, and computationally lightweight \cite{rafailov2024directpreferenceoptimizationlanguage}.

-\paragraph{Preference Pair Creation.} For each input, we sample multiple SFT completions at varied decoding temperatures to increase output diversity, then assign each completion one of four labels.
+\paragraph{Preference Pair Creation.} For each input, we sample multiple SFT completions at varied decoding temperatures to increase output diversity, then assign each completion one of three labels.
 When an input yields heterogeneous labels, we construct preference pairs by ranking completions according to the labels above: